ansys/pyaedt/doc/source/User_guide/mesh.rst

     new_mesh_region = icepak_b.mesh.assign_mesh_region([box1.name])

-Also in HFSS 3D Layout user can add mesh operations to nets and layers:
+In HFSS 3D Layout, you add mesh operations to nets and layers like this:

 .. code:: python